 Most wild-caught salmon are Pacific Salmon while most farmed salmon are Atlantic Salmon.
+The farmed salmon in Singapore are mainly Atlantic Salmon farmed from Norway or Chile.
 Wild populations of Atlantic salmon are generally at very low levels, making it difficult for commercial harvest.

 Sockeye salmon is one of the five major Pacific Salmon breeds.
 It is favoured for its rich, intense flavour that surpasses the king salmon.
 Its fat levels are also only second to the king salmon.
 The beautiful red hue of sockeye also makes it eye-catching and popular to serve on the dinner table.

-What are the benefits of eating Sockeye Salmon?
+What are the unique benefits of eating wild Sockeye Salmon?

 Besides the nutritional benefits stated above, Sockeye Salmon stands out with the highest concentration of astaxanthin among all the breeds of Pacific salmon.
 Astaxanthin is a potent antioxidant and anti-inflammatory compound that has been proven to bring about a wide range of benefits.

-What are the best ways to prepare my Sockeye Salmon?
+What are the best ways to prepare my wild Sockeye Salmon?

 What's so special about the Sockeye Salmon sold at Dishthefish?

 We are a dedicated seafood specialist who takes pride in the quality and variety of our seafood.
 As such, we only work with trusted suppliers to bring you the best quality seafood at reasonable prices.
-We make them accessible to you via delivery and via our shops at West Coast Plaza and TIong Bahru Market.
+Very very few people can get hold of fresh wild sockeye salmon stocks but our good friends in British Columbia, Canada have helped make this happen for us.
+Purchase our fresh and frozen sockeye salmon online or via our shops at Jalan Riang and TIong Bahru Market.